AdobeDocs/learning-manager.en/help/migrated/learners/feature-summary/ipad-android-tablet-users.md

 | ![](assets/start-course.jpg) | ![](assets/enroll-course.jpg) | ![](assets/sign-in.jpg) |
 |---|---|---|

-Learning time spent in LinkedIn Learning courses is communicated by the LinkedIn content/LinkedIn platform to Captivate Prime learning platform.
+Learning time spent in LinkedIn Learning courses is communicated by the LinkedIn content/LinkedIn platform to Learning Manager learning platform.

 In case LinkedIn learning does not send the learning time, it cannot be recorded by our learning platform.
-In such case, learning time spent displayed by Captivate Prime is zero.
+In such case, learning time spent displayed by Learning Manager is zero.

 ## Submit file for classroom and activity modules {#submitfile}